Fresh Apple Cake with Caramel Cream Cheese Frosting

 - 1/2 cup powdered sugar

-- Freeze (frosted or unfrosted) for up to 1 month.
+- TO FREEZE: Freeze (frosted or unfrosted) for up to 1 month.
 Let thaw overnight in the refrigerator.

 This post contains some affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.